Aadniz/pineapple-passive-packet-scanner/README.md

 For the Pineapple, transfer the file via SFTP (for example)

 ## How it works
+*if no arguments is passed*
+1. It will ask you what network interface to use
+2. Press enter to continue, q to abort, or specify a number (network interfaces containing `mon` will be used)

-1. It scans for nearby WiFi networks (for 300 seconds)
+3. It scans for nearby WiFi networks on specified network interfaces (for 1 minute)
-2. Check the blacklist and other interfaces to avoid conflicts
+4. Checks the blacklist and other interfaces to avoid conflicts
-3. It will choose a network, and start capturing packets
+5. It will choose a network, and start capturing packets
-4. Each 20 minutes, it will check if a hash is captured, otherwise it will clear the .cap files (to avoid HUGE files) and try again
+6. Each 3 minutes, it will check if a hash is captured, otherwise it will clear the .cap files (to avoid HUGE files) and try again
-5. If a hash is captured, it will add it to `/root/passive/captures/` and add the BSSID to the `blacklist.txt`
+7. If a hash is captured, it will add it to `/root/passive/captures/` and add the BSSID to the `blacklist.txt`
+8. If a hash is **NOT** found on chosen hotspot for over 10 minutes, it will scan again and chose another hotspot
-6. It will loop and find another WiFi
+9. It will loop and find another WiFi

 ## Getting started
 You can run it with `passive`, or just continue using `python passive.py`